hackathon-winners/monday_messenger/README.md

 ## Possible new features

 - Group Chat possibility (Architecture allows it, add new Data type that stores members)
-- Security (Talk to monday.com security team to ask for permitted storage API requests, so that "hackers" cannot read messages between people when knowing the keys)
+- Security (Talk to monday.com security team to ask for permitted storage API requests, so that "hackers" cannot read messages between people when knowing their UserIds)
-- Notification System: it is already build in until I realised, notifications can only sent regarding items, not regarding boards -> discussion: [monday community](https://community.monday.com/t/notification-handling-via-graphql/13730/2)
+- Notification System: I currently need an ItemId (can be configured in settings) to guide my notification -> discussion: [monday community](https://community.monday.com/t/notification-handling-via-graphql/13730/2)

 ## Architecture